-There’s a reason this is the very first Mercury at the new CC.
-It’s the same reason why pretty much the only Mercuries at the old CC were the Comet, Bobcat and Cougar: big Mercuries are mostly a sad tale.
+(first posted 4/11/2011) There’s a reason this is the very first Mercury at CC.
+It’s the same reason why pretty much the only Mercurys at the old site were the Comet, Bobcat and Cougar: big Mercurys are mostly a sad tale.
 There are some exceptions, and we’ll get to one of them as soon as I catch that ’64 Breezeway outside of its carport.
 But the Mercury story must be told, and this ’61 is a key player, even if it’s song is in a minor key.

 Ford and Chrysler perpetually faced the same problem: GM.
 More specifically, the mid-upper brands at GM, which perpetually dominated the charts.
 The Ford and Plymouth brands could give Chevy a real run for the money, but otherwise made very few serious dents against the Pontiac-Olds-Buick-Cadillac juggernaut.
 Ford made its one and only really serious attack in the 1957 – 1960 period, and staggered out, bloodied and blood-let.

 From its birth until 1957, Mercury had always used Ford bodies, except for the ’49 – ’51 period, where it used a body originally planned for the ’49 Ford, and shared with the low-end Lincolns.
-In 1957, Mercury got a totally separate bigger body, to be shared with the upper-end Edsels.
+In 1957, Mercury got a separate bigger body, to be shared with the upper-end Edsels.
 This made Ford a three-body company, a la GM’s A, B and C bodies of the times.
+(Update: the basic frame and chassis were largely all the same, except for Lincoln.
+The Mercury and senior Edsel had a longer wheelbase and used a rear axle with wider track.)

 With the crash of Edsel and the whole ambitious Ford scheme, for 1961 Mercury went back to what it would remain to the end of its days: a slightly tarted up Ford.
 At least the 1963-1964 reverse-slanted rear window Breezeway models looked a bit different than the Fords; this 1961 Meteor 800 requires a closer look to distinguish it from the Galaxie.
 Pretty sad indeed.

 On the other hand, 1961 was a good year to downsize, as everyone else was doing.
-The 1959-1960 Mercuries were huge wallowing barges, and without any of the GM pizazz to sell them.
+The 1959-1960 Mercurys were huge, and without any of the GM pizazz to sell them.
 Sales were abysmal, and they’ve been rare on the streets for decades.

 That does make this 1961 a serious low point in the Mercury story; helps make everything afterward look a bit more cheerful, eh?
 Good thing then, because this one sure looks like it could use a bit of cheering up.